flux-framework/flux-operator/docs/index.md

 Welcome to the Flux Operator Documentation!

-The Flux Operator is a Kubernetes Cluster [Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) that you can install to your cluster to create and control [Flux Framework](https://flux-framework.org/) `MiniCluster`s to launch jobs to.
+The Flux Operator is a Kubernetes Cluster [Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) that you can install to your cluster to create and control a [Flux Framework](https://flux-framework.org/) `MiniCluster` to launch jobs to.
 With the Flux Operator you can:

 1. Create an ephemeral MiniCluster to run one job
 2. Create a persistent MiniCluster to submit jobs to via user interface, command line, or language SDK.
 3. View logs and job information via the same interfaces!

-The Flux Operator is currently 🚧️ Under Construction! 🚧️ We are working on core functionality along with providing a library of examples from HPC.
+The Flux Operator is recently [published](https://f1000research.com/articles/13-203/v1) and we are actively using it to run HPC workloads in cloud environments.
 This is a *converged computing* project that aims to unite the worlds and technologies typical of cloud computing and high performance computing.

 To get started, check out the links below!